Our Services

 Helpful Resources

-Being HPV positive usually does not mean cancer or a failing body; HPV is very common and about 90 percent of infections clear naturally within 1 to 2 years when you keep up with routine screening.
+Being HPV positive does not mean you have cancer.
+HPV is extremely common, and about 90% of infections clear on their own within 1 to 2 years with routine screening.

 Hearing that you're HPV positive can feel overwhelming.
 Many people immediately worry about cancer, their immune system, or their relationships.
 Take a breath.
 In most cases, an HPV infection does not mean something is seriously wrong — and it definitely does not mean your body is failing.